feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1"
 #>
 #> [[1]]$response
-#> [1] "If you were Algerian, you might enjoy singing \"Ya Rayah\" while running under the rain, and if you were a flower, perhaps you'd prefer the gentle folk tune \"Ya Bent Bladi.\""
+#> [1] "If you were Algerian, you might like to sing \"Ya Zina Diri Latay\" when running under the rain, and if you were a flower, perhaps \"Ya Rayah\" to express longing and beauty."
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> [1] "51d5b534-717b-4ce2-823a-6861310a1f59"
+#> [1] "d46f8553-2cfb-476d-8a0e-721fa84b4b44"
 #>
 #> [[2]]$agent_name
 #> [1] "openai_4_1_nano_agent"